heitorperalles/checkCpfC/README.md

 **app.cxx** : Main file, with `main()` function.<br>

-**middleware.hxx** : C++ header file with definitions of functions and SERPRO structures.<br>
+**middleware.h** : C header file with definitions of functions and SERPRO structures.<br>
-**middleware.cxx** : C++ source file with the core implementation of the REQUEST to SERPRO service.
+**middleware.c** : C source file with the core implementation of the REQUEST to SERPRO service.

 **README.md** : This file, explaining how the application works.<br>
 **.gitignore** : List of non-versioned files (such as the compiled binary).

-After the compilation process, the non-versioned binary file `checkCpfCxx` will be generated.
+After the compilation process, the non-versioned binary file `checkCpfC` will be generated.

 ### API Credentials

 The application is configured with a personal TOKEN, please change it.<br>
 Its possible to generate a new TOKEN on SERPRO service page: [servicos.serpro.gov.br](https://servicos.serpro.gov.br/inteligencia-de-negocios-serpro/biblioteca/consulta-cpf/teste.html).

-The in use TOKEN is specified on the top of `middleware.hxx` file.<br>
+The in use TOKEN is specified on the top of `middleware.h` file.<br>
 If going to production the SERPRO service URL must also be changed (at the same file).

 ## Application Info